makandra/katapult/README.md

 When fixing issues in the generated app, make a commit in the app first.
 When you've fixed it, the diff will show you what you need to port back to katapult.

-### Typical errors
+### Typical issues
 - Timeout error because of a script waiting for user input
+- Spring running inside the test application encumbers parallel_tests and following scenarios
+- An outdated Rails application in `tmp/cached_test_app`
 - Executing (bash) commands in the test application without resetting the katapult gem's Bundler settings.
 Wrap into `Bundler.with_clean_env { }`.
-- Spring running inside the test application encumbers parallel_tests
-- An outdated Rails application in `tmp/cached_test_app`

 ### Fast tests
-Generating basics and transforming the application model take quite some time (about 20s), because they need to boot the application and just do a lot of things.
-To speed up basics generation, `katapult` tests cache a prepared Rails application with basics installed.
+Generating basics and transforming the application model take quite some time (about 20s), because it boots the Rails application, resolves Yarn dependencies and migrates databases.
+To speed that up, `katapult` tests cache prepared Rails applications in tmp/.

 When debugging test suite speed, `bundle exec cucumber --format usage` is your friend.